ryanmcg86/budget-tracker/README.md

 #### Core

 **`GET /`**
-Renders `index.html`, injecting `TRACKED_CATEGORIES` as a JSON data island.
+Renders `index.html`, injecting the current user's ordered category list as a JSON data island.

 **`POST /upload`**
 Accepts a CSV file and a `bank_name` form field.
-Delegates to `process_csv` and returns the number of rows inserted.
+Delegates to `process_csv` (passing `current_user.id`) and returns the number of rows inserted.

+#### Account Management

+**`GET /api/account`**
+Returns the current user's `email` and `display_name`.

+**`PATCH /api/account/profile`**
+Updates `display_name` and `email` for the current user.
+Returns 409 if the email is already taken.

+**`PATCH /api/account/password`**
+Verifies the current password and updates it to a new bcrypt hash.
+Enforces minimum 8-character length.

+**`GET /api/account/export`**
+Streams the current user's transactions as a CSV download.

+**`DELETE /api/account`**
+Permanently deletes the current user's account and all associated data (transactions, categories, tags, plaid accounts, etc.).
+Requires the user to type their email to confirm.

 #### Transactions

 **`GET /api/transactions`**
-Returns up to N transactions (default 100, configurable via `?limit=`) ordered newest-first, with each transaction's tags as a nested list.
+Returns up to N transactions (default 100, configurable via `?limit=`) for the current user, ordered newest-first, with each transaction's tags as a nested list.
 Includes `applied_date` in the response.

 **`GET /api/transaction/<id>/details`**
-Returns a single transaction by ID, including its `shares` list (from `transaction_shares`), `payment_splits` list, and settlement count.
+Returns a single transaction by ID (scoped to current user), including its `shares` list (from `transaction_shares`), `payment_splits` list, and settlement count.
 Used to pre-populate the Edit modal.

 **`POST /api/transaction/manual`**
-Inserts a manually entered transaction.
+Inserts a manually entered transaction for the current user.
 Accepts `is_payment`, `is_shared`, `payer`, and a `shares` list.

 **`DELETE /api/transaction/<id>`**
-Deletes a transaction and cascades to remove associated `transaction_shares` and `settlements` rows.
+Deletes a transaction (scoped to current user) and cascades to remove associated `transaction_shares` and `settlements` rows.

 **`POST /api/transaction/<id>/toggle-shared`**
-Flips the `is_shared` boolean on a single transaction.
+Flips the `is_shared` boolean on a single transaction (scoped to current user).

 **`POST /api/transaction/<id>/toggle-payment`**
-Flips the `is_payment` boolean, moving a transaction between the Expenses and Payments tables.
+Flips the `is_payment` boolean, moving a transaction between the Expenses and Payments tables (scoped to current user).

 **`POST /api/transaction/bulk-edit`**
-Updates one or more fields for a list of transaction IDs in one call.
+Updates one or more fields for a list of transaction IDs in one call (all scoped to current user).
 Accepted fields:
 - `description` — updates description and merchant
 - `category` — sets category and marks it as manually assigned
 - `applied_date` — sets or clears the date override (key presence triggers update; `null` clears it)